cotes2020/jekyll-theme-chirpy/_posts/2023-07-04-reconstructing-relativistic-kinetic-energy.md

 Thus, in the non-relativistic limit, the relativistic kinetic energy still contains the non-relativistic kinetic energy.

-For all of the above reasons, it is appropriate to interpret $E$ as relativistic kinetic energy by virtue of motion in spacetime.
+For all of the above reasons, it is appropriate to interpret $$E$$ as relativistic kinetic energy by virtue of motion in spacetime.